-However, adverse rulings are not proof of bias, and complainant provides no objectively verifiable evidence to support these allegations, beyond disagreeing with the district judge's decisions and reasoning, as well as the decisions of other judges not named in this misconduct complaint.
+Complainant also alleges that the circuit judges' decisions constitute "corruption of power" and "the corruption of duty."
+However, adverse rulings are not proof of bias, and complainant provides no objectively verifiable evidence to support these allegations, beyond disagreeing with the judges' decisions and reasoning.
 Therefore, these allegations are dismissed as unfounded.
 See 28 U.S.C. § 352(b)(1)(A)(iii) (listing reasons the chief judge may decide to dismiss the complaint, including claims that are lacking sufficient evidence to raise an inference that misconduct has occurred); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
 Council 2009) ("claimant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).